pbmanis/acq4-documentation/source/devGuide/modules/index.rst

 How to Build a New Module
 -------------------------

 #.
-Create a new python module under acq4/modules.
-This can be a single file or a directory of files; it doesn't matter.
+Create a new python module or package under acq4/modules.
+This can be a single file or a directory of files; it doesn't matter (but either way it must be *importable*).
 #.
 Create a subclass of acq4.modules.Module.Module.
 This should look something like::

     from lib.modules.Module import Module